Pumpkin Pancakes

 Pop the baking sheet into the freezer and freeze until each pancake is individually frozen solid.

-Then, take the frozen pancakes off the baking sheet, place them into a freezer-safe storage bag, and keep them in the freezer for up to 2 months!
+Then, remove the frozen pancakes from the baking sheet, place them in a freezer-safe storage bag, and freeze them for up to two months!

 To heat and eat, place frozen pancakes on a microwave-safe plate.